Electronic Money License in Europe

 • Proof of registered office in the jurisdiction where you’re seeking an EMI license

-• Proof of paid application fee
+• Payment receipt of the application fee

 If you want your application to progress as quickly as possible and succeed in obtaining an EMI license, there are certain aspects you should certainly take into consideration: